typora/support.typora.io/_posts/2017-12-09-Strict Mode.md

 ## Enable/Disable Strict Mode

-This option can be toggled in `Preference Panel` → `Markdown` section, the option will be applied after Typora has been restarted.
+This option can be toggled in the `Preference Panel` → `Markdown` section.
+The option will be applied after Typora has been restarted.